amangrg/amangrg.github.io/index.md

 layout: home
 ---

-Hey there!
-I'm Aman Garg, a frontend developer based out of Bangalore, India.
-I have been making web applications for about four years now.
+I’m a frontend developer, currently based out of India.
+I wish to empower and inspire people through my work, be it code, artwork or writing.

-I'm currently working at Walmart (Software Engineer 3) and have previously worked at Siemens as a Fullstack Software Engineer.
+When not trying to make something new, I like playing chess and listening to music.